stunnashadez/3220Project/README.md

 -java files CreateExcel.java, DeleteExcel.java, and UpdateExcel.java which are capable of opening, adding, and deleting the excel sheets which maintain the open data for the website.

+-The html files which display a sample of the website's pages.

 -The initial pdf for phase 1 of the project, the inception report, which outlines the objectives for the project.

 -An example excel sheet which represents the data block of a certain industry.